FreeMasen/WiredForge.com/content/blog/rusty_ecma/what_is_a_scanner.md

 image_desc = "Rusty ECMA"
 +++

-After releasing the Rusty ECMA Script Scanner (RESS) 0.4, my next big effort in the Rust+Javascript space is to increase the amount of documentation.
+After releasing the Rusty ECMA Script Scanner (RESS) 0.5, my next big effort in the Rust+Javascript space is to increase the amount of documentation.
 This post is an effort to clarify what RESS does and how someone might use it.

-The first thing to cover is to answer the question *What is a scanner's role in parsing code?* The basic idea behind a scanner is to stand between the bare text of a code file and the component that will interpret the larger context (the parser).
+The first thing to cover is to answer the question *What is a scanner's role in parsing code?* The basic idea behind a scanner is to stand between the bare text of a code file and the component that will interpret the larger context (most likely a parser).
 The idea here is to separate the process of reading text from determining the actual meaning of that text.
-Typically a scanner sits idly by until the parser asks for the next *token*.
+A scanner typically provides a series of *token*s to whoever is using it.
 A *token* can be as simple as a single character or it can be more complicated like a word, it all depends on the scanner.
-For RESS I wanted to give a little more information than a single character and I ended up with 11 distinct types of tokens.
+For RESS I wanted to give a little more information than a single character and I ended up with 11 distinct tokens.

 ## RESS Tokens
 * Boolean - `true` or `false`